-2. Identify and develop a plan for managing risks and opportunities
+- ILO 2.
+Develop a plan for managing risks and opportunities

-3. Use statistical methods to analyse empirical data and develop a risk based simulation model.
-Undertake a sensitivity analysis to identify critical variables that have the potential for threatening the success of a project
+- ILO 3.
+Use statistical methods to analyse empirical data and develop a risk based simulation model

-4. Use simulation and Engineering Reliability techniques to predict the occurrence of failures of engineering projects
+- ILO 4.
+Apply advanced simulation techniques, such as Monte Carlo simulation, and Engineering Reliability and Machine Learning, to predict the occurrence of failures of engineering projects

-5. Implement a risk management framework based on AS/NZS/ISO 31000: 2009 including the context establishment, risk identification, risk analysis, risk evaluation, risk treatment
+- ILO 5.
+Implement a risk management framework based on AS/NZS/ISO 31000:2018 including the context establishment, risk identification, risk analysis, risk evaluation, risk treatment

-6. Identify and classify risk in terms of their severity and likelihood
+- ILO 6.
+Classify risk in terms of their severity and likelihood

 - Ability to apply knowledge of science and engineering fundamentals